tasmota/docs/Home-Assistant-‐-Manual-Config.md

       - script.get_sonoff_ip
       - sensor.sonoff_ip
 ```
-restart HA
-plug in your newly flashed ESP8266 Click EXECUTE (in the new group) and It will display the IP address in the "Sonoff IP" sensor, don't forget to change the topic name in "Configure MQTT" in the Configuration Menu.
+Restart HA and plug in your newly flashed ESP8266 device.
+Click `EXECUTE` (in the new group) and the "Sonoff IP" sensor will display the IP address.
+After finding out the new IP don't forget to change the topic name in "Configure MQTT" in the Configuration Menu.

-### Tip: WiFI RSSI Signal Strength
+### Tip: Wi-Fi RSSI Signal Strength

-Display the WiFi signal strength published from each telemetry message (default time is every 300 seconds).
+Display the Wi-Fi signal strength published from each telemetry message (default time is every 300 seconds).
 Change the two topics below to your Tasmota device name.
 It may not immediately show on your Home Assistant panel until the next telemetry message is published.

 ```yaml
 # Example configuration.yaml entry